If you're a WordPress developer, chances are from time to time; you just want a…

-There are three different places you can define these maximum width and heights.
-The first is for images that are uploaded in the post editor, on posts, pages and custom post types.
+There are three different places you can define these maximum widths and heights.
+The first is for images that are uploaded to the post editor, on posts, pages, and custom post types.
 The second is images uploaded straight to the Media Library and are unattached from any post.
 And the third is elsewhere in the WordPress admin where images can be uploaded, such as a background image in the theme customizer.
-You can enter in the same values for these three categories, or something different, depending on the needs of your site.
+You can enter the same values for these three categories, or something different, depending on the needs of your site.

 Below this is a drop-down menu for JPG image quality, which defines the level an image is compressed at when it is uploaded.
 100 means no compression at all, and 0 means far too much compression.
 WordPress sets this level at 90, but this can probably go down to 70 without too much loss in quality, and a significant drop in page weight.
 Simply make sure that your images don’t look blurry after being uploaded.
 Underneath this is a “Convert BMP to JPG” drop-down, which you should absolutely leave at “Yes” unless you have a good reason to use the BMP image format on your site.

 After this is set up, and you hit “Save Changes,” the plugin will begin resizing any new images that are uploaded to your site.
 However, if you would like to retroactively resize images that have already been uploaded you can use the “Bulk Resize Images” section.
 Click the “Search Images” button and the plugin will search through your WordPress install and gather all of the images that are over your specified image sizes and list them out, with a checkbox next to each.
 It will also tell you where each of these images lives (i.e. POST and UNATTACHED) on your site.